glasnt/talks/2019_10_PyGotham.podium/slides.md

 media uploads

-and the more complex asset compilation ption
+and the more complex asset compilation

+as ways of hosting static assets.

 if you chose a chose a IaaS provider earlier, they probably offer some sort of cloud storage, which is super useful to have, again, to keep everything physically close.